steve1066d/devore.tubs/index.md

 - It can work with replacement power supplies, so if you've been told the board can't be repaired, it likely can be now.
   [Here is an example](assets/repaired.jpg)

-- There is a service menu that lets you change many of the parameters, like changing from Fahrenheit to Celsius and the maximum and minimum temperatures.
+- There is a service menu that lets you change many of the parameters, like changing from Fahrenheit to Celsius.

 ### Documentation